raffaelj/cockpit_FormValidation/README.md

 ### Honeypot

 Create a boolean field and name it "confirm".
+Spambots will love it :-D

 ```json
 {